pkprincekumar7/annual-sports-event-full/docs/markdown/USER_GUIDE.md

 - Only assigned captains can create teams
 - Team name must be unique per sport
 - All team members must have same gender
-- All team members must be in same year
+- All team members must be in same batch
 - Players can only be in one team per sport
 - Team size must match sport requirements (if sport has fixed team size)